Fibrodysplasia ossificans progressiva: History

 Dr. Victor A. McKusick gave the disease its modern name in 1970, when he discovered it does not only affect muscle.

-Medical reports describing individuals affected by FOP date back to Dr. Guy Patin in 1692.
+Medical reports describing individuals affected by FOP date back to Dr. Guy Patin in 1648.
 FOP was originally called myositis ossificans progressiva and was thought to be caused by muscular inflammation (myositis) that caused bone formation.
 In 1736, London surgeon, John Freke wrote the first case report of FOP, describing a 14-year-old boy that exhibited "'many large swellings on his back, that arise from all the vertebrae of the neck and reach down to the os sacrum.
 They likewise arise from every rib of his body, and joining together in all parts of his back, as the ramifications of coral do, they make, as it were, a fixed bony pair of bodice."
 The disease was renamed by Victor A. McKusick in 1970 following the discovery that soft tissue other than muscles (e.g. ligaments) were also affected by the disease process.

 The best known FOP case is that of Harry Eastlack (1933–1973).
 His condition began to develop at the age of ten, and by the time of his death from pneumonia in November 1973, six days before his 40th birthday, his body had completely ossified, leaving him able to move only his lips.
 Eastlack never met another person with FOP during his lifetime.

 Eastlack donated his body to science and his skeleton is now at the Mütter Museum in Philadelphia, and has proven to be an invaluable source of information in the study of FOP.
 Another person with FOP, Carol Orzel (April 20, 1959 – February 2018), also donated her body to the museum.
 Her skeleton was placed on exhibit there, adjacent to Eastlack's, in February 2019.

 Epidemiology

-As of 2017, approximately 800 cases of FOP have been confirmed worldwide, making FOP one of the rarest diseases known.
-The estimated incidence of FOP is 0.5 cases per million people, and it affects all ethnicities.
+As of 2020, approximately 800 cases of FOP have been confirmed worldwide, making FOP one of the rarest diseases known.
+However, statistical estimates place the true number closer to several thousand.

+While historical estimates placed the global prevalence of FOP at 0.5 cases per million people, more recent studies suggest this is an underestimate as a result of underdiagnosis in FOP reporting.
+A 2021 study estimated the adjusted prevalence in the United States as 0.88 per million residents, while a 2017 study in France found a prevalence of 1.36 per million.

+Reported regional estimates can differ significantly, from 0.04 per million in Asia to 0.65 per million in North America.
+This is attributed largely to disparities in healthcare and patient identification, not actual genetic variation as it affects all ethnicities.